 Unlike Shopify, WooCommerce doesn’t charge fees per transaction no matter which payment method is used on its platform, be it the WooCommerce payments or others.

 Naturally, the bank and other payment gateway processing fees will still be valid, but if you are planning on selling large volumes of products and expecting payments of large sums, it makes sense to opt for WooCommerce rather than choose Shopify because the ongoing transaction-related fees can build up pretty quickly.

-Shopify vs WooCommerce – Payment Options and Fees: The Verdict
+Shopify vs. WooCommerce – Payment Options and Fees: The Verdict

 In the payment and transaction fees round of the WordPress WooCommerce vs. Shopify comparison, the winner is WooCommerce.
 The open-source platform doesn’t charge transaction fees and offers a wide range of payment options.
-With Shopify, store owners get a choice of over 100 payment gateways, but unless you resort to using the Shopify Payments gateway only, you can expect to be charged with transaction fees per every sale made.
+With Shopify, store owners get a choice of over 100 payment gateways.
+Still, unless you resort to using the Shopify Payments gateway only, you can expect to be charged with transaction fees per every sale made.